zunaed-88/My-Portfolio/README.md

 ## 📄 Research & Publications

-1. "Development of Generative AI based Image Translation Method for PET Data Corrections(Thesis In Progress)"
+1. "Development of Generative AI based Image Translation Method for PET Data Corrections(Publication in Progress)"

 ## 📫 Connect with Me